AutoxingTech/axbot_restbook/docs/reference/websocket.md

 ![](./raw_io_board_state.png)

-The current state of input & output of the IoBoard.
+The current input and output states of the IO board.

 ```json
 rtn = {